-- Personal data will be recorded, processed, transferred and made available online in accordance with General Data Protection Regulations and Data Protection legislation. - Full information can be found in our information Data Protection/GDPR policy.
+- Personal data will be recorded, processed, transferred and made available online in accordance with General Data Protection Regulations and Data Protection legislation. - \circ $\;$ Full information can be found in our information security policy.

 7.5 Security and Management of Information Systems